-There are a lot of ways to achieve weight-loss, but the below tips are the 3 things that I have found to be the most effective way to maintain that weight loss.
-These are things I have learnt through a combination of an excessive amount of interpreting research papers, combined with seeing countless clients in practice on a day-to-day basis.
+There are a lot of ways to achieve weight-loss, but the below tips are 3 things that I have found to be an effective way to maintain that weight loss.
+These are things I have learnt through a combination of an excessive amount of time interpreting research papers, combined with seeing countless clients in practice on a day-to-day basis.

 1) Eat more vegetables.
-The vast majority of people don’t eat nearly enough vegetables for general health purposes anyway.
-The key reason I recommend this though is for appetite purposes.
+The vast majority of people don’t eat nearly enough vegetables for general health purposes anyway, but the key reason I recommend this though is for appetite purposes.
 If you eat more vegetables, you will be filling yourself up with a lot of low-calorie foods.

-2) Eat more lean meat.
+2) Eat more lean protein sources – potentially including lean meat.
 This is counter-intuitive but I believe it is a massive key to long-term results for a lot of people.
 Other people have different opinions on this and that is okay – there are many ways to get results.
 The logic behind this is that protein is the most filling macronutrient.